spongebob888/shadowquic/PROTOCOL.typ

 *control stream* doesn't send payload.
 The payload is carried by unistream or datagram extension chosen by user.
 Control stream *MUST* remain alive during udp association task.

+If control stream is terminated, the udp association task *must* also be terminated.

 UDP Associate command associates a remote socket to local socket.
 For each destination from a local socket the datagram will be asigned a `CONTEXT ID` which is in *one-to-one corespondance* to 4 tuple (local udp ip:port, destination udp ip:port).